 What’s Going On Inside Your Ears?

 Your ears are complex structures with a variety of functions.
 They are responsible for hearing, balance and orientation.
-We often take the sense of hearing for granted, but how the ear works is essential for proper ear health.
+We often take the sense of hearing for granted, but understanding how the ear works is essential for proper ear health.

 Structure of the Ear